 The value of digitalis was recognised by William Withering in 1775 (Great Discoveries in Medicine, Bynum 2011).
 He was both a botanist and a medical doctor.
 Having heard that an old herbalist was successfully treating oedema in patients using a tincture she made herself, he experimented and discovered that the active ingredient came from the leaves of the foxglove (Digitalis purpurea).

-Since an estimate 30% of all deaths are caused by heart disease (WHO Cardiovascular Diseases Fact sheet No 317), digoxin looks likely to remain a much used and valued drug.
+Since an estimated 30% of all deaths are caused by heart disease (WHO Cardiovascular Diseases Fact sheet No 317), digoxin looks likely to remain a much-used and valued drug.

 Morphine and Poppies